José Manuel Marroquín: Presidency

 The second treaty was the one of “Wisconsin”, signed on November 12, 1902, by the government's Generals Alfredo Vásquez Cobo and Victor Manuel Salazar and insurgent Generals Lucas Caballero and Eusebio Morales.
 The terms of this treaty called for congressional elections, amnesty for all political and prisoner of war and rebel sympathizers, restoration of all confiscated properties and assets, conversion of rebel's money into government's official currency and assuming the rebel's war indebtedness.

 The third treaty was the one of “Chinácota”, signed on December 3, 1902, by Marroquín's administration General Ramón González Valencia and revolutionary General Ricardo Tirado Macías.
 Thus, the civil war came to an end, after more than 200 battles, tens of thousands dead, tens of thousands wounded, millions in material losses, and an aftermath of great and tragic political, social and economic consequences.
 President Marroquín officially declared the nation at peace on June 1, 1903.

 The nation had not yet recovered from the tragic events and devastation of the civil war, when another crisis erupted.
-On November 3, 1903, Panamá, sponsored and fueled by the interests of the United States declared its secession from Colombia.
+On November 3, 1903, Panama, sponsored and fueled by the interests of the United States declared its secession from Colombia.
 The provincial troops and civil leaders proclaimed the independence of the Panamanian State from the Colombian nation, aided and abetted by the military forces and diplomatic agents of President Theodore Roosevelt.
-As part of the conspiracy and within days, Roosevelt recognized the independence of Panamá and, in a stern and illegitimate forewarning, stated that he would not allow the presence of Colombian troops in Panamanian territory.
+As part of the conspiracy and within days, Roosevelt recognized the independence of Panama and, in a stern and illegitimate forewarning, stated that he would not allow the presence of Colombian troops in Panamanian territory.
 Behind this secession movement and action was the desire of Roosevelt's administration to build, operate and control an interoceanic canal.

-The events leading to the separation of Panamá from Colombia arise from the desires of business and strategic interests that wished to construct an interoceanic canal between the Atlantic and the Pacific oceans.
-The concept of such a canal through Panamá dates to the early 16th century.
+The events leading to the separation of Panama from Colombia arise from the desires of business and strategic interests that wished to construct an interoceanic canal between the Atlantic and the Pacific oceans.
+The concept of such a canal through Panama dates to the early 16th century.
 The first attempt to construct the Panama Canal began in 1880 under Colombian control and French leadership.
 But this effort had failed and another project was being considered through Nicaragua.
-President Marroquín vehemently opposed such idea and pushed for plan to build the canal through Panamá.
+President Marroquín vehemently opposed such idea and pushed for plan to build the canal through Panama.
 Therefore, the administrations of Marroquín and Roosevelt signed the treaty “Tomás Herrán-John Hay" in January 1903.
-The treaty provided in part that the French company would transfer its construction rights to the US; the US would build, operate and exploit the canal for a period of 99 years; Colombia would receive a down payment of $10 million pesos and royalties of $250 thousand pesos every year until the end of the contract; and that the Colombian Congress would ratify the treaty within eight months.
+The treaty provided in part that the French company would transfer its construction rights to the US; the US would build, operate and exploit the canal for a period of 99 years and could extend it beyond that; Colombia would receive a down payment of $10 million US dollars and royalties of $250 thousand dollars every year until the end of the contract; and that the Colombian Congress would ratify the treaty within eight months.
 President Marroquín presented the treaty for Congress’ consideration and ratification.
-Colombian Congress rejected the treaty and Panamá proclaimed its independence.
+Colombian Congress rejected the treaty and Panama proclaimed its independence.